Belconnen United FC: Colours and crest

 BUFC's primary colours are sky blue and white, used for home kits, with dark blue used as a contrasting colour for away kits.
 The crest consists of the sky blue devil head protruding from a dark blue and white trimmed round shield.
 The more detailed version of the crest also includes the club's name of Belconnen United FC, the territory the club is from, ACT, and the nickname of the club, Blue Devils.

-Club philosophy

-Belconnen United has developed a club philosophy framework to establish a positive club culture and football approach and ensure the club remains a strong pillar of the community.
-This philosophy is broken into two groups, culture and football approach.

-Culture

-Club culture philosophy is based around open communication between the club staff, players, parents and external entities.
-It is about setting and expecting the highest level standards, positive good behaviour and personal conduct.
-This includes for example, ensuring safety and well-being of the players, parental etiquette is maintained at training, matches and tournaments, and assisting in the development of personality, self-confidence, motivation, concentration and communication skills for all involved with the club.

 Feeder clubs

 Belconnen United has established a number of feeder club agreements with junior and senior clubs in the ACT and NSW to help create a pathway for junior and senior players alike.
 Currently Belconnen United has four agreements in place.

 Club anthem

-Belconnen United have created their own club song to sing in times of victory and joy.
+Belconnen United have created their own club song.

 Home venue

 Belconnen United has always been based in the Belconnen suburb of McKellar, ACT.
 McKellar Park, formally known as McKellar Soccer Centre and Belconnen Soccer Centre, is the Blue Devils home venue and has been since its inception in 1970.
 McKellar Park went through a major renovation in 2002 with the building of a new grandstand and other amenities, transforming the once suburban ground into one of the premier association football stadiums in Canberra.
 The build cost was $1.10 million and was delivered on time by club partner Project Coordination.
 The venue was re-opened by former ACT Senator Margaret Reid on 23 November 2002.
 The first match played at the ground was a 2002/03 NSW Premier League match between Belconnen United and Bonnyrigg White Eagles, the match ended 2–2.
 McKellar Park now holds a capacity of 3,500 people with seating for approx. 600 people.
 The grandstand also contains a concession area, change rooms, public toilets, storage, moderate corporate areas and press facilities.
 Belconnen United ground share with W-League team Canberra United but because the W-League is played in the summer months and the NPL Capital Football league runs over the winter months, there is no overlapping in fixtures for use of the stadium.